I have a High Rise Manifold, can you make a custom rod for my car?

 What does the kickdown conversion kit consist of?

-The kickdown conversion kit comes with a rod with permanently installed Delrin bushings at each end, a new transmission kickdown lever made especially for the conversion kit and 2 "E" clips to retain the rod at each end to the respective levers.
+The kickdown conversion kit comes with 2 different rods with permanently installed Delrin bushings at each end, a new transmission kickdown lever made especially for the conversion kit and 2 "E" clips to retain the rod at each end to the respective levers. the rod on the right is used on 63-64 small block Fords like the Falcon, Comet, etc.. the rod on the right is used for 65-68 Mustangs.
 Adjustment instructions are also included.

 Can you provide for purchase of any carburetor kickdown lever adapters needed to connect the kickdown rod at the carburetor?